Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: METHODOLOGY

-\section{Methodology}
+\section{METHODOLOGY}

-In this section, we demonstrate how to leverage (near) optimal data with our constraints to infer both a point estimate and a posterior distribution over the true dynamics \(T^*\), respectively referred to as \emph{Inverse Transition Learning} (ITL) and \emph{Bayesian Inverse Transition Learning} (BITL).
+In this section, we describe how, given (near-)optimal data, our constraints can be applied to infer both a posterior distribution over the true dynamics $T^*$ and a point estimate.
+These are referred to as \emph{Bayesian Inverse Transition Learning} (BITL) and \emph{Inverse Transition Learning} (ITL), respectively.

-\textbf{Inverse Transition Learning} In Figure \ref{fig: nonconvex} of Appendix, we demonstrate the potential non-convexity of the feasible region arising from the constraints (Equations \ref{eq: constraints1} and \ref{eq: constraints2}), attributed to the inverse operation on $T$.
-By substituting \(T^{MLE}_{\widehat{\pi}_{\epsilon}(.|.; T^*)}\) for \(T\) in these constraints, we linearize them and transform the problem into a quadratic convex optimization problem, solved efficiently using CVXPY \cite{diamond2016cvxpy}.
-The optimization formulation is:

-We denote the result of this optimization as $\textit{solve}_{ITL}\left(\widehat{\pi}_{\epsilon}(.|.; T^*), T^{MLE}\right)$, where $T^{MLE}$ is used to linearize the constraints.
-Linearizing the constraints with $T^{\text{MLE}}_{\widehat{\pi}_{\epsilon}(\cdot \mid \cdot; T^*)}$ is appropriate because it reflects the state-action space where we have data, and thus where we expect $T^{MLE}$ to be accurate.
-This method not only accelerates training and provides guarantees on the constraints but also empirically outperforms \cite{herman2016inverse}, which relies on gradient descent and can be trapped in poor local optima, as shown in Table \ref{tab:combined_results_40}.

-By iteratively solving the optimization problem as detailed in Algorithm \ref{algo_ITL}, we obtain a point estimate $\widehat{T}^*$ that satisfies the $\epsilon$-ball property for each state $s$ in $\mathcal{D}$ (see Definition \ref{eps ball property}), aligning with the $\epsilon$-optimal expert behavior ($\pi_{\epsilon}(.|.; T^*)$).